top of page

 Symbolism In The Art Print

-In the Compassion art print, you will see three cherry blossoms attached to a branch.
-The significance of the cherry blossom tree in Japanese culture goes back hundreds of years.
-In their country, the cherry blossom represents the fragility and the beauty of life.
-These three cherry blossoms, each at a different stage of development, represent the range of life from birth to death.
-Thus, just as in the Japanese culture, the cherry blossoms are a reminder that life can be overwhelmingly beautiful, yet also tragically short.
-The branch represents the companionship that binds us together in this life.
-By being compassionate, both to ourselves and to each other, we can support our connections to, and our companionship with, one another in ways that will elevate and better us all.
+Within the Compassion art print, three cherry blossoms are depicted on a branch.
+The significance of the cherry blossom tree in Japanese culture spans centuries.
+In Japan, the cherry blossom symbolizes the ephemeral nature and aesthetic beauty of life.
+These three cherry blossoms, each at a distinct stage of development, represent the entire spectrum of life, encompassing birth and death.
+Consequently, as in Japanese culture, the cherry blossoms serve as a poignant reminder that life can be both profoundly beautiful and tragically brief.
+The branch symbolizes the enduring bonds that unite us in this shared existence.
+By practicing compassion towards ourselves and others, we can foster stronger connections and enhance our companionship, ultimately elevating and improving the lives of all involved.

 Compassion 同情 (Sympathy) | 慈悲 (Mercy)